 What happens when a firm that specializes in supply chain management takes on an online customer community?
 Will they apply…

 Cloud technology is the future.
 Most of us celebrate the speed and efficiencies it brings.
 But customer satisfaction will determine its ultimate success.
 To achieve that will require raising the bar on replicating the human touch using online community and social business techniques.
 I know it can be done, and the success stories will lead this transformation to new heights.

-But due to the current failure rate and some of the challenges in the industry, we’re coming back to the future, as the saying goes.
 Organizations are now starting to say, “Hey, communities aren’t a tool.
 They’re part of our strategic footprint, part of our customer and partner relations” and are giving them the strategic and operational attention they require to succeed.

 True online community successes are cause for both celebration and examination.
 For that reason, it is with great pleasure that I am focusing this month’s blog on outstanding case studies and interviews with the best of the best.
 My hope is that through these examples, ideas, and best practices, online community leaders can gain actionable inspiration.
 Today we have with us Nick Howe, Vice President of Learning and Collaboration at Hitachi Data Systems (HDS).

 Nick and his team recently launched HDS’ first global online community for customers, partners and developers and it is causing quite a stir due to its’ innovative approach to collaboration.
 The HDS online community has already been widely recognized by the media and a candidate for a number of industry awards in less than 6 month’s time post-launch.
 (Disclosure – HDS is a client).
 However, magic didn’t happen overnight, as many months of strategic planning and development were dedicated to the formation of this online community.
 It is likely that the online community’s solid foundation may be one of the main reasons why it is experiencing such rapid and ongoing success.